Calebbii/Kwetu-Dishes/README.md

 ### Setup and installations
 * Clone Project to your machine
-* Activate a virtual environment on terminal: source virtual/bin/activate
+* Run npm install
-* Install all the requirements found in requirements file.
+* Install all the requirements and dependancies
-* On your terminal run python3.8 manage.py runserver
 * Access the live site using the local host provided
 ### Prerequisites
 * Node.js